-Combining this syllabus with other syllabuses
+Combining this with other syllabuses

-Candidates can combine this syllabus in an examination series with any other Cambridge syllabus, except:
+Candidates can combine this syllabus in an examination series with any other Cambridge International syllabus, except:

-- syllabuses with the same title at the same level - 0504 First Language Portuguese.
+- Cambridge IGCSE First Language Portuguese (0504) - syllabuses with the same title at the same level.

-Please note that Cambridge IGCSE, Cambridge International Level 1/Level 2 Certificate and Cambridge O Level syllabuses are at the same level.
+Please note that Cambridge IGCSE, Cambridge IGCSE (9-1) and Cambridge O Level syllabuses are at the same level.